OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 <div class="card">
   <div class="card-content">
     <h2 class="card-title">Expanding Card</h2>
-    <p class="card-text">This is a sample card that expands on hover.
-This demonstrates a simple CSS-only expansion effect, useful for creating interactive elements without JavaScript.
-You can add more content here to see the expansion in action.
-Add as much text as you want and it will gracefully expand.</p>
+    <p class="card-text">This is a simple expanding card created using only CSS.
+No JavaScript is needed!
+Hover over the card to see the effect.</p>
   </div>
 </div>